 Creation of CO₂ evolution graph

-As a second example, we are going to create, in a very easy way, a graph with the evolution of CO₂ of the room, using the free cloud service from ThingSpeak like this:
+You can create, in a very easy way, a graph with the evolution of CO₂, using the free cloud service from ThingSpeak.
+Like this:

-ThingSpeak, from the Mathworks company, allows us to store the data from our sensors in the cloud for free and consult them from our mobile, tablet or computer.
+The ThingSpeak service allows you to store the data from your sensors in the cloud for free and consult them from your mobile, tablet or computer.

-Thanks to user ManeKoYou can see quick instructions in the comments below for sending data to ThingSpeak (press here if you want to go directly to the comment where it is explained).
+Thanks to user ManeKoYou can see quick instructions in the comments below to automatically send your CO2 meter data to ThingSpeak (press here if you want to go directly to the comment where it is explained).

 🛒 What if I want to buy a ready-made CO2 meter?